Mexican president expects deal with U.S. over immigration

 The move was aimed at pressuring Mexico, but it also spooked global markets and put a joint trade pact between the two countries and Canada further in doubt.

+Lawmakers from Trump’s Republican party have begun discussing whether they may have to vote to block the tariffs, according to a report by the Washington Post that cited people familiar with talks in Congress.

-On Monday, Mexican officials vowed to reject a U.S. idea to take in all Central American asylum seekers if it was raised at talks this week with the Trump administration.
+Mexican officials on Monday vowed to reject a U.S. idea to take in all Central American asylum seekers if it was raised at talks this week with the Trump administration.

+“We’re going to find common ground, I think,” Ebrard said at a news conference.

-Reporting by Jason Lange and Makini Brice; Writing by Susan Heavey; Editing by Chizu Nomiyama and Nick Zieminski
+Reporting by Jason Lange in Washington and Dave Graham in Mexico City; Additional reporting by Makini Brice in Washington and Stephanie Eschenbacher in Mexico City; Editing by Nick Zieminski